WILFRED JACKSON TAYLOR 1886–1921

 Baptised 30th May 1886 Thorpe on the Hill Parish Church

-Married 1913 to Eliza Bradshaw; children Herbert Francis born 1913 and Edna Mary born 1915.
+Married 29 January 1913 to Eliza Bradshaw Blackwell Parish Church, Derbys; children Herbert Francis born 1913 and Edna Mary born 1915.
 Herbert died 2nd May 1919 from tuberculosis.
 He was 6 years old.

 Died 2nd July 1921, aged 35

-Buried in Radcliffe on Trent cemetery and remembered on Saxondale War Memorial.
+Buried in Radcliffe on Trent cemetery and commemorated on Saxondale War Memorial.

 Working as an attendant at Notts.
-County Asylum.
-Eliza Bradshaw, kitchen maid at the asylum, married Wilfred in Mansfield March 1913.
+County Asylum, Radcliffe on Trent.
+He married Eliza Bradshaw, kitchen maid at the asylum, in Mansfield March 1913.

 Service Number: 64006